This white chocolate bark is one of those “looks super fancy, but took me 5 minutes to make” kinda recipes.

 Since I only cook low carb recipes, I make this white chocolate bark with my homemade sugar free white chocolate.
 Using homemade white chocolate requires a few extract minutes of melting and stirring ingredients together — but if you’re eating low carb foods, it’s a delicious way to enjoy your white chocolate bark for a fraction of the carbs!

-If you’re using my sugar free chocolate recipe to make white chocolate bark, there’s no need to make chocolate and allow it to harden only to melt it again — simply melt and stir the low carb chocolate ingredients together, then add in your white chocolate bark additions, and allow the bark to harden in the fridge!
+If you’re using my sugar free chocolate recipe to make bark, there’s no need to make chocolate and allow it to harden only to melt it again — simply melt and stir the low carb chocolate ingredients together, then add in your white chocolate bark additions, and allow the bark to harden in the fridge!

 For my white chocolate bark, I kept it simple and low carb by adding only roasted almonds.
 Obviously, there are a ton of delicious ingredients you can stir into your white chocolate bark.

-Here are some no-so-low-carb white chocolate bark ideas:
+Here are some no-so-low-carb chocolate bark ideas:

 - Pistachios + cranberries